 Ecology

-The Thick-billed Murres birds breed in large colonies on coastal cliffs, their single egg being laid directly on a cliff ledge.
-A description of the species breeding biology is given in detail by Gaston and Nettleship (1981).
+The Thick-billed Murres breed in large colonies on coastal cliffs, their single egg being laid directly on a cliff ledge.
+A description of the species’ breeding biology is given in detail by Gaston and Nettleship (1981).

 Migratory Patterns

-They move South in Winter into northernmost areas of the north Atlantic and Pacific, but only to keep in ice-free waters.
+They move south in Winter into the northernmost areas of the North Atlantic and Pacific, but only to keep in ice-free waters.
 They are rare in temperate waters.

 Flight and Feeding Characteristics

 Egg harvesting and hunting of adult birds are major threats in Greenland, where populations fell steeply between the 1960s and 1980s.
-In the Barent Sea region, the species has declined locally, due to influences associated with polar stations in Russia.
-Fisheries may be also be threat, but because Thick-billed Murres are better able to utilise alternative food sources the effect of over-fishing is not as severe as on the Common Murre.
+In the Barents Sea region, the species has declined locally due to influences associated with polar stations in Russia.
+Fisheries may also be a threat, but because Thick-billed Murres are better able to utilise alternative food sources, the effect of over-fishing is not as severe as on the Common Murre.
 Pollution from oil at sea exerts another major threat.
 Murres are among the seabirds most sensitive to oil contamination.
-Incidental mortality brought on by entanglement with fishing gear is also important cause of populuation decline.
+Incidental mortality brought on by entanglement with fishing gear is also an important cause of population decline.

-Thick-billed murres are closely associated with sea-ice throughout the year.
+Thick-billed murres are closely associated with sea ice throughout the year.
 Consequently, some scientists believe that climate change may be a threat to this Arctic-breeding species.
-However the species seems adaptable.
+However, the species seems adaptable.
 Populations at the Southern edge of their range switched from feeding on ice-associated Arctic cod to warmer-water capelin as ice break-up became earlier.
 Dates for egg-laying advanced with the earlier disappearance of ice.
 The growth of chicks is slower in years when ice break-up is early relative to egg-laying by the murres.
-In extremely warm years, mosquitos and heat kill some breeders.
+In extremely warm years, mosquitoes and heat kill some breeders.

 Copyright: Wikipedia.
 This article is licensed under the GNU Free Documentation License.
 It uses material from Wikipedia.org … Additional information and photos added by Avianweb.